 According to A*STAR (Agency for Science, Technology and Research) Singapore, the market size of additive manufacturing is projected to grow five-fold from US$2.2 billion in 2012 to an estimated US$10.8 billion in 2021.
 Singapore government understands the significance of this projection, which is why it’s taking many initiatives to promote additive printing.
 One of these was taken in September 2015, when the Spring Singapore and the National Research Foundation announced the formation of the National Additive Manufacturing Innovation Cluster, which will help companies develop capabilities in 3D printing.

 With a host of such initiatives there’s opportunity to turn Singapore into a smart and unmanned manufacturing hub that can produce with agility in a fast-changing environment.

 Companies buckling up to meet growing demand

-In an effort to meet the growing demand of on-demand 3D printing UPS partner Fast Radius is to open a 3D printing factory in Singapore soon.
+In an effort to meet the growing demand for on-demand 3D printing UPS partner Fast Radius is to open a 3D printing factory in Singapore soon.

-“3D printing will have a significant impact on industrial manufacturing and 21st century supply chains” says Ross McCullough, president of UPS Asia Pacific region, further mentioning that UPS is the first integrated logistics provider to provide such kind of on-demand 3D printing facility in the entire Asia.
+“3D printing will have a significant impact on industrial manufacturing and 21st century supply chains,” says Ross McCullough, president of UPS Asia Pacific region, further mentioning that UPS is the first integrated logistics provider to provide such kind of on-demand 3D printing facility in entire Asia.

-Additive manufacturing is not meant to replace traditional manufacturing but it certainly provides several benefits in terms of lower costs and smaller production sessions.
+Additive manufacturing is not meant to replace traditional manufacturing but it certainly provides several benefits in terms of customized output, lower costs and smaller production sessions.
 With 3D printing, goods can be made as close as possible to where the customer is, thereby reducing inventory and logistics costs for businesses.
-While its unlikely that the traditional way manufacturing will go away for good, but we are surely to see more of Additive Manufacturing in action in the next few years.
+While it’s unlikely that the traditional way of manufacturing will go away for good, but we are surely to see more of Additive Manufacturing in action in the next few years.